Israel Driving Guide

 - Full-sized SUV (6 passenger seats) - $188/day

 For you to rent a car in Israel, you have to be at least 21 years old and not exceeding the age of 75.
 Young driver surcharge may also be collected for those who are younger than 25 years old.
+The age requirements differ from each car hire company.

 Car Insurance Cost